 That’s great news.
 This is exactly what I think of when I play.
 Clears the mind and it’s gives you the torque.
 Stick with it.

 May 3, 2018ColinWalker

 In another tip on taking the club back, you mention use of the left arm pushing, I think.
 I have long focused too much on my left arm position, which I think has resulted in loss of that loose arms feeling, as the left arm and hand are a focus of attention from the beginning of my swing.
 But at a recent session on the range, while trying to get looser arms, i tried to focus on pulling back by turning my right shoulder as far as possible, since all else as to follow.
 It gave me a much looser feeling in the arms, and resulted in more correctly hit shots.
 Do you have a comment about the positive or negative influence of this swing thought?

 May 3, 2018Paul Wilson

 You would and should only be doing the takeaway thinking of pushing or arms going back in any way until you understand the path and eliminate and errors as you go back.
 Once you do I would like to you choose a backswing trigger.
 Sounds like you choose one of them in the right shoulder.
 Watch this tip for further explanation:

-What is Your Backswing Trigger: http://ignitiongolf.com/backswing-trigger/
+What is Your Backswing Trigger: https://ignitiongolf.com/backswing-trigger/